mschmitt/shocpp/README.md

 ## TODO

-- Specify and implement accounting including periodic reports.
+- Specify and implement accounting.
+- Collect meter data, maybe always after *StopTransaction*, add to accounting output.
 - Systemd unit.
-- Something about the exit/cleanup trap is not quite right.
-(Ctrl+C, error exits, something something)
+- Something about error/exit/cleanup trap is not quite right.
+(Better ignore some errors and keep going, Ctrl+C, something something)

 ## Future TODOs

 - Implement more functionality:
-  - Collect status data.
   - Power level and phase switching, solar integration.

+## OCPP observations on go-eCharger Gemini

+- Reconnect and reboot behaviour
+  - If the charger reconnects after loss of the websocket connection, it checks back in with a *BootNotification*.
+  - If the charger ends a transaction while the websocket connection is not available, it submits *StopTransaction* after reconnecting.
+  - If the charger ends a transaction and reboots while the websocket connection is not available, and the websocket only becomes available after complete reboot, it submits *StopTransaction* after reconnecting.
+  - More test cases?
+Seems solid so far.

 ## Further reading